 I would like to debunk a persistent myth.
 At Blood Bowl, legendary coaches rarely pull an infinite number of rabbits from their hat.
 It is much more the opposite.
 Legendary coaches skillfully juggle with the simplicity versus efficiency ratio.
 They expertly roll dice sequences less complex than their neighbors.
 They also methodically leverage everything in sight.
 Even if legendary coaches do not systematically reject the convoluted (and very astutely indulge when relevant), as a rule of thumb, the better a coach is and the less he plays convoluted.

 Blood Bowl is overflowing with tactics and it certainly contributes to the game’s richness and complexity.
 Even so, the simplicity principle recommends avoiding all that is convoluted.
 When a coach plans and plays his game turn, he must make sure that it is as simple and straightforward as his goal allows.
 A simple plan monopolizes fewer resources and provides more leeway to creatively stabilize the anticipated new strength equilibrium.

 Also, consistency in skills choices, a clear and familiar team doctrine and a solid gaming experience can also help to attain simplicity.

 Simple = Achievable

 For example, a coach’s goal may be to steal the ball and score a defensive touchdown.
 It is not necessarily bad.
 However, if he greedily fails, he could lose after being taken out of position, without rerolls and without his best players.
 Achievable goals improve consistency.
 To easily recognize what is achievable, you must be familiar with what your players can manage with average luck.

 Every game is different.
 What is an achievable goal varies according to every game situation.
-For example, if a coach wants to grant a touchdown, he must unite his efforts early on because it becomes less and less relevant as the time left shrinks.
+For example, if a coach wants to provoke a touchdown, he must unite his efforts early on because it becomes less and less relevant as the time left shrinks.